 Jessie is fully house, leash and kennel trained.
 She’s very well behaved and determined to overcome her anxiety as she settles into her new life.
 Jessie is perfectly content with spending time in her kennel if needed and loves to chew on bones and toys while in it, but she seems to feel trapped with strangers coming directly up to her kennel, so her training is focused on that currently.
 Her favorite part of the day is just relaxing in the house with her trainer and doggy friends and enjoying their company.

-If you want an amazing sidekick for many years to come and have a special place in your heart for Jessie, we would love to introduce her to you.
+If you are looking to adopt an amazing sidekick to be by your side for many years to come and have a special place in your heart for Jessie, we would love to introduce her to you.
 She is available for adoption and will bring loads of joy to her new family.
-Her adoption fee is $200.
-She is spayed, vaccinated, microchipped and her heartworm treatment will be paid in full by Duck Team 6.
-If you have additional questions, please email us at firstname.lastname@example.org or to fill out the adoption application, visit http://duckteam6.org/adoption-application.
+She is spayed, vaccinated and microchipped.
+If you have additional questions, please email us at email@example.com or to fill out the adoption application, visit http://duckteam6.org/adoption-application.

 Your message has been sent to Duck Team 6 Street Dog Rescue.

 You'll receive a copy, too, at to help you keep track of which pets you've inquired about, and which shelters and rescues you've emailed.

 NOTE: Some shelters have physical locations you can visit; some of these shelters may only have pets for a limited time, so please do not wait for a reply—just go visit the shelter!
 Other organizations are rescue groups run by busy volunteers who may take a while to reply.
 You can find information about the shelter or rescue group caring for this pet, and their adoption procedures, on the pet's details page on Adopt-a-Pet.com.